-(a) A Special General Meeting may be called by the Executive Committee by its own motion.
+(a) A Special General Meeting may be called by the Committee by its own motion.

 (b) A Special General Meeting shall be called within thirty (30) days following the receipt of a written request signed by executive members of clubs representing not less than one-third (1/3) of the Association membership.

-(c) All members shall receive fourteen (14) days notice of the date, time and location of any Special General Meeting.
+(c) All members shall receive twenty one (21) days notice of the date, time and location of any Special General Meeting.